canonical/vanilla-framework/docs/base/typography.md

 ### `font-display` options

-The css [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) option allows you to set a strategy for what backup font is shown while an external font is loading.
+The CSS [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) option allows you to set a strategy for what backup font is shown while an external font is loading.
 This is a very subjective decision; however, if you set the following variable to the option you want, it will add it to the typography for you.

 ```sass
 $font-display-option: <auto | block | swap | fallback | optional>;